ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 ### - Case 3: Rolling

 Think of rolling as driving your car on concrete, whereas sliding would be like driving your car on ice.
-In the former, your tires grip the road such that at the point of contact, there is no relative velocity between the tire and the road.
-On the other hand, on ice, there is a lot of "slippage" between the tire and the ice, and therefore a relative velocity.
+In the former, your tires grip the road such that at the point of contact, there is no relative velocity between the tire and the road; each time the tire does one rotation, your car translates the circumference of your tire.
+On the other hand, on ice, there is a lot of "slippage" between the tire and the ice, and therefore a relative velocity; each time your tire does one rotation, your car moves far less than one circumference of your tire.

 {:.notice}
 In physics textbooks, what I call rolling is actually called _rolling without slippage_ and what I call